iconify/website/docs/api/hosting-js/headers.md

 # HTTP headers in API

 This tutorial is a part of [Iconify API installation instructions](./index.md) for Node.js.
-This part of tutorial explains how to change HTTP headers that API server sends to visitors.
+This part of the tutorial explains how to change HTTP headers that API server sends to visitors.

 By default, server sends the following HTTP headers: